-Prerequisite: : (TSI compliance); TSI compliance in reading for the INET but not for
+Prerequisite: : (TSI compliance); TSI compliance in reading for the INET but not for face-to-face

 Credit: 3 Lecture: 0 Lab

 Textbook: Open Resources Textbook.
 Child Growth and Development is available in Blackboard.
 This has no cost for the student.